dnovitski/lutung/README.md

 Release 0.0.9 - Release Notes
 -------
+* Forked project under new groupid: io.github.dnotivski
-* Fixed NPE in httpClient.getParams
+* Fixed NPE in httpClient.getParams due to modern httpclient
+* Prevent NPE if response does not exist in MandrillRequestDispatcher.java

 Release 0.0.8 - Release Notes
 -------